kevinbchen/kevinbchen.github.io/_projects/music-box.md

 This is a small electronic music box that can store and play \~5 songs (depending on length).
 It can also be played manually with the piano key buttons.

-<iframe style="aspect-ratio: 16 / 9; height: 100%; width: 100%" src="https://www.youtube-nocookie.com/embed/vWsUht7nizM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="youtube" src="https://www.youtube-nocookie.com/embed/vWsUht7nizM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Sound Generation / Software